Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

+For the case of two machines, Nisan and Ronen show that randomness helps get an approximation ratio better than $2$.
+They present a universally-truthful randomized mechanism that has an approximation ratio of $\frac{7}{4}$.
+We generalize their result by designing a universally-truthful randomized mechanism that obtains an approximation ratio of $\frac{7n}{8}$ (see Appendix~\ref{upper-bound}).\emph{Thus, we prove that randomness achieves better performances than the known truthful deterministic $n$ upper bound for any number of machines}.
 In Subsection~\ref{sub-deterministic} we show ways of proving lower bounds for truthful deterministic mechanisms.
 Using these methods we provide a simple and shorter proof for Nisan and Ronen's $2-\epsilon$ lower bound.
-Our proof (unlike the original) relies on exploiting the \emph{weak monotonicity} property defined in~\cite{LMNB}.
-The techniques of Subsection~\ref{sub-deterministic} also aid us in deriving a stronger lower bound for the important classes of \emph{strongly-monotone} deterministic mechanisms.
+Our proof (unlike the original) relies on exploiting the \emph{weak-monotonicity} property defined in~\cite{LMNB}.
+Subsection~\ref{sub-deterministic} also aid us in deriving a stronger lower bound for the important classes of \emph{strongly-monotone} deterministic mechanisms.
 We note, that the mechanism in~\cite{NR}, which is the best currently known deterministic mechanism for the scheduling problem, is contained in this class.
-We prove that no approximation ratio better than $m$ is possible for this class of mechanisms ({\it thus making another step towards proving the long-standing conjecture of~\cite{NR}}).
+We prove that no approximation ratio better than $n$ is possible for this class of strongly-monotone deterministic mechanisms ({\it thus making another step towards proving the long-standing conjecture of~\cite{NR}}).